All Products

 Selected Objects

-To configure filter conditions for a table that you want to synchronize and modify the index names, type names, and field names to be used in the destination Elasticsearch cluster, right-click the table in the Selected Objects section.
-For more information, see Map object names and Set filter conditions.
+To modify the index name, type name, field name, or filter condition for a table in the destination Elasticsearch instance, right-click the table name in the Selected Objects area.
+For more information, see Map database and table column names and Set filter conditions.

 Description